Testing common structure in high-dimensional factor models: change-point and two-sample procedures: Testing procedure

 where $\widehat{V}_{r}$ is an $r \times r$ diagonal matrix with the $r$ largest eigenvalues of $\frac{1}{Td} \widehat{\Sigma}_{T}$ on the diagonal.
 The convergence \eqref{eq:HconvH0} is shown in Appendix \ref{se:appB}.
 We also use $\Omega(FH_0)$ which is $\Omega(\cdot)$ as in \eqref{eq:def:Omega(G)} but evaluated at $FH_0$.
 Both quantities are shown to be consistent estimators of the true long-run variance

 \begin{remark} We base our test on a CUSUM like statistic as considered in \cite{han2015tests}.
 However, it is certainly conceivable to use our transformation in combination with other change-point tests.
-For example, \cite{bai2022likelihood} considered a likelihood ratio based test. \end{remark}
+For example, \cite{bai2022likelihood} considered a likelihood ratio based test. \md{See also Section \ref{se:roadmap} for a general strategy on how to infer the asymptotic behavior for a test statistic based on a transformed series.} \end{remark}